craigduncanlab/RTF-utils/README.md

-# Mojodox
+# RTF utilities

 This guide written 12.2.17.

-Most of the program so far was written starting before 2015, but large update during Dec 2015-January 2016, before I finished off last part of my B.Sc.
+Most of the program so far was written starting before 2015, but was updated during Dec 2015-January 2016.

 # Introduction